Smelling blood, Democrats are saturating this once-safe GOP district with attack ads

 Voters haven’t elected a Democrat to Congress in Washington’s 8th District since it was created following the 1980 Census.
 But the times are changing.
 So are the demographics in this once-rural district, now home to Seattle and Tacoma’s growing suburbs.
 The retirement of moderate GOP incumbent Dave Reichert gives Democrats a big opening in the 8th, where voters in 2016 narrowly opted for Hillary Clinton over Donald Trump.

 “This district may be in more transition than we realize,” said Ron Dotzauer, a Democratic political consultant in Seattle who is not working for any of the campaigns.
-The 8th District, he said, has seen a big influx of liberal tech workers into suburbs east of the Puget Sound, one reason a majority voted for Clinton in 2016.
-Clinton won the district by 3 percentage points, but it was a surprise in the increasingly conservative district.
+The 8th District, he said, has seen a big influx of liberal tech workers into suburbs east of the Puget Sound, one reason a slight majority voted for Clinton in 2016, by 3 percentage points.

 “We were definitely expecting this to be a tough race,” said Andrew Bell, campaign spokesman for Rossi, a former state lawmaker.
 Bell attributed the DCCC’s recent spending partly to the Democrats’ three-way battle in the Aug.
 7 primary, where the leading candidates “put every last dollar into the race.”
 Schrier, from Sammamish, ultimately edged out her competitors.